AllenNeuralDynamics/openscope-community-predictive-processing/docs/stimuli/experimental-launcher.md

 ### Integration with Camstim Agent

-The launcher is designed to be executed by the **camstim agent** - Allen Institute's internal experiment management system.
+The launcher is designed to be executed by the **camstim agent** - one of the Allen Institute's internal session management system.
 The integration works as follows:

 #### Agent-Based Execution
 - **Agent receives**: A script path and YAML parameter file from the experiment scheduling system